mikewest/internetdrafts/first-party-cookies/draft.md

 ## Limitations

-First-party-only cookies provide only very limited defense against naïve cross-site request forgery attacks (CSRF).
-They defend against directly embedding vulnerable endpoints into an attacker-controlled context (as discussed above), but this is not a robust defense in and of itself.
+First-party-only cookies provide limited defense against one kind of naïve cross-site request forgery attack (CSRF).
+It does not offer a robust defense against CSRF as a general category of attack:

 1. Attackers can still pop up new windows or trigger top-level navigations in order to create a first-party context (as described in section 2.1), which is only a speedbump along the road to exploitation.

 2. Features like `<link rel='prerender'>` {{prerendering}} can be exploited to create first-party contexts without the risk of user detection.

 In addition to the usual server-side defenses (CSRF tokens, etc), client-side techniques such as those described in {{app-isolation}} may prove effective